aliftype/mada/README.md

 ![Sample](FontSample.svg)

-Mada is a modernist, low contrast Arabic typeface based largely on the typeface seen in Cairo metro old signage which was designed by Professor Fathi Gouda of Faculty of Applied Arts, Helwan University.
+Mada (مدى) is a modernist, low contrast Arabic typeface based largely on the typeface seen in Cairo metro old signage which was designed by Professor Fathi Gouda of Faculty of Applied Arts, Helwan University.